symfony/symfony-docs/doctrine/custom_dql_functions.rst

 ====================================

 Doctrine allows you to specify custom DQL functions.
-For more information on this topic, read Doctrine's cookbook article "`DQL User Defined Functions`_".
+For more information on this topic, read Doctrine's cookbook article `DQL User Defined Functions`_.

 In Symfony, you can register your custom DQL functions as follows: